 - Check the weather at your destination.
 Set out your travel outfit that’ll work for both your departure weather and destination weather.

 - Pack those bags!
 Everyone has a preferred packing method; mine is rolling to save space and sorting like-items together so it’s easy to live out of my suitcase.
 LifeHacker.com tested 5 methods and concluded that the best method is a combination.
 So there you go!
-Generally it’s good to pack a variety of tops and bottoms you can change up for a variety of outfits, plus a few warmer options for early mornings and evenings.
+Generally it’s good to pack a variety of tops and bottoms you can change up for a bunch of outfits.
+Plus, have a few warmer options for early mornings and evenings.

 - Travel documents: put these in a safe, easily accessible pocket in your carry-on.
 Include your identification and confirmations for airport parking, flights, first hotel, destination shuttle and car rental.